0xCh3ckm4t3/subextract/README.md

 # Subdomain Extractor

-A simple Python tool to extract subdomains from waymore output/ list of urls.
+A simple Python tool to extract subdomains specifically from waymore output/ list of urls.

 ## Requirements